LewisB321/Hashtopolis_Installations/README.md

 You will need the expect script too inside of the same location.
 This will communicate with the mysql_secure_installation on your behalf with the safest answers.
-Naturally, if you wish to do this yourself, you can remve this from the script and run it yourself.
+Naturally, if you wish to do this yourself, you can remove this from the script and run it yourself.
 Up to you

 The script will ask you to input 2 things- the amount of memory you want hashtopolis to use and the maximum file upload size.
 You can input whatever value you like, but please bear in mind it's in MB's only